Infinite families of optimal systems of biangular lines related to representations of $\textrm{SL}(2,\mathbb{F}_q)$: Sets of biangular lines related to representations of

 Finally, by comparing properties of functions $g_1(r)$ and $f(r)$ we observe \begin{enumerate} \item $g_{1}(0)=f(0)=q$ and $f(r)=\pm g_{1}(r)$ for all $r\in\mathbb{Z}/(q-1)\mathbb{Z}$. \item $|g_{1}(r)|=q$ for all $r\in\mathbb{Z}/(q-1)\mathbb{Z}$ and $gcd(q,q-1)=1$. \item $f(r)$ can be expressed in the form $f(r)=\sum_{0\leq j<q-1}a_je^{2\pi ijr/(q-1)}$ where $a_j=qJ_\pi(\xi^k)\in\mathbb{Z}$ for all $0\leq j<q-1$ where by Lemma \ref{intJ} all values of $qJ_\pi$ are integral. \item $g_1(r)$ can be expressed in the form $g_1(r)=\sum_{0\leq j<q-1}b_je^{2\pi ijr/(q-1)}$ where $b_j=\sum_{x\in\mathbb{F}}\chi(x+\xi^{-k}x^3)\in\{0,\pm 2^{k+1}\}$ according to Proposition \ref{Carlitz}. \end{enumerate} From Properties 1-4 we conclude that the functions $g_1(r)$ and $f(r)$ satisfy the requirements of Lemma \ref{lemma1} and thus either $g_1(r)=f(r)$ or $g_1(r)=-f(r)$ for all $r$.
 Since $f(0)=g_1(0)=q$ we conclude that $g_1(r)=f(r)$ for all $r$ and

-\end{proof} Small-dimensional line systems coming from Theorem \ref{result} deserve special remarks. \begin{remark} If $q=8$, then Theorem \ref{result} gives a system of $63$ $\{0,1/2\}$-angular lines in $\mathbb{R}^7$ which is isomorphic to the line system generated by the roots of the lattice $E7$. \end{remark} \begin{remark} If $q=32$ then a system of $1023$ $\{0,1/4\}$-angular lines in $\mathbb{R}^{31}$ given by Theorem \ref{result} is not unique.
+determining the angle set of $\mathbb{L}_\pi$. \end{proof} Small-dimensional line systems coming from Theorem \ref{result} deserve special remarks. \begin{remark} If $q=8$, then Theorem \ref{result} gives a system of $63$ $\{0,1/2\}$-angular lines in $\mathbb{R}^7$ which is isomorphic to the line system generated by the roots of the lattice $E7$. \end{remark} \begin{remark} If $q=32$ then a system of $1023$ $\{0,1/4\}$-angular lines in $\mathbb{R}^{31}$ given by Theorem \ref{result} is not unique.
 A nonisomorphic line system with the same parameters was found by the author of this article via a (nonexhaustive) computer assisted search. \end{remark}